laribox/alx-low_level_programming/0x00-hello_world/README.md

-# Hello world
+# 0x00-hello_world

 First project from many to came contains 6 mandatory tasks and 2 advanced

 ## Roadmap

-- 1. Compiler
+1. Compiler

-- 2. Assembler
+2. Assembler

-- 3. Name
+3. Name

-- 4. Hello, puts
+4. Hello, puts

-- 5. Hello, printf
+5. Hello, printf

 - 6. Size is not grandeur, and territory does not make a nation
 ## Details